pierrebarbera/epa-ng/README.md

   - pipeline: for large input trees and alignments: distributes the memory footprint across the compute nodes, at the expense of parallel efficiency (about 20% lower)
 - **prepare inputs** for the cluster:
   - precompute reference tree and alignment and save it to a *binary file* that allows random access by the different compute nodes
-  - convert query fasta file into a random access, binary encoded, order-randomized file called a `bfast`-file
+  - convert query fasta file into a random access, binary encoded file called a `bfast`-file
 - output the placement results in the [jplace format](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031009) ready for downstream analysis by frameworks such as [genesis](https://github.com/lczech/genesis)

 ## Build Instructions